-ASED facilitates access to education and training, paying particular attention to gender inequalities, conditions of marginalization and exclusion, and situations of physical or mental disability.
+ASED facilitates access to education and vocational training, focusing on gender inequalities, drivers of marginalization and exclusion, and situations of physical or mental disability.

 With a deep respect for cultures, ASED works with local partners in West Africa, Madagascar and India to strengthen the socio-educational spaces in which the younger generation evolves.

-- ASED is a Swiss development cooperation organization that has been working with children and young people in precarious situations since 1988.
+- ASED is a Swiss development cooperation organisation that has been working with children and young people in precarious situations since 1988.
 It is part of the Fédération Genevoise de Coopération.

-- ASED is recognized as a charitable organization by the tax authorities of the Republic and Canton of Geneva.
+- ASED is recognised as a charitable organisation by the tax authorities of the Republic and Canton of Geneva.
 As a result, donations made to ASED are tax-exempt.

 - ASED is certified by the quality label Zewo.
 The proper management of funds and control of administrative costs are regularly monitored.

 That was the spark.
-Back in Geneva, Maryam and Jean-Luc took up the cause of street children.
+Back in Geneva, Maryam and Jean-Luc got involved for the cause of street children.
 They mobilized their friends and family and founded ASED on December 12, 1988.
 The two boys have grown up and now own their own stall in Izmir’s Bazaar.
 They have started a family and are actively involved in the development of their community.
 Since its foundation, more than 70,000 children and young people in precarious situations have benefited from the programs supported by ASED.

 Astrophysicist, ESA astronaut and Honorary Professor at EPFL, Claude Nicollier was the first Swiss astronaut.
 On the last of his four space missions, he performed a spacewalk from the shuttle Atlantis to repair the Hubble telescope at an altitude of 600 km.